rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - in course explorer, courses that have been generated < 7 days ago have "new" tag
+            - theres also "trending" courses as well, that we could add for now
         - courses could be more of a platform, like skool.com or whatever - someone makes a fun course and its basically a market for creators w/ linktrees or sponsorships between slides or something.
         - for video - 1) train scripts on veritasium or whatever captivating youtube channel 2) begin with small activity / story for the user (like the economic story from uncle larry's friend, or his story from APush), then go into the lesson now that the user is intrigued
             - why is this better then gemini live? - probably because students are lazy, but mostly because this might be captivating to them. aka I will start with some conceptions that the user has, like the force is downwards, or something, then I will go into the lesson -